-The Audit Committee, the Programme Committee with regard to the North London Heat and Power Project and the Members' Finance Working Group, provide an effective means of enabling detailed review and examination by Members of the Authority's financial and risk management issues.
+The Audit Committee, and the Members' Finance Working Group, provide an effective means of enabling detailed review and examination by Members of the Authority's financial and risk management issues.

 The Authority was further supported by the work of the Members' Recycling Working Group and a Member Project Steering Group.
 Governance arrangements, including decision making, have been strengthened by the decision to replace the Member Project Steering Group with a dedicated Programme Committee, which commenced its operation the municipal year 2019/20.
 The Authority continues to have in place strong and effective working arrangements with its constituent boroughs.